Michael Pineda: Detroit Tigers (2022)

 On March 19, 2022, Pineda signed a one-year, $5.5 million contract with the Detroit Tigers.
 Pineda fractured his right middle finger on May 15 and was placed on the 15-day injured list.
 He returned from the injured list on July 1.
 He left a game on July 23 with pain in his right triceps and returned to the injured list.
 The Tigers activated him for a start on September 1, and designated him for assignment on September 4.
 Pineda was 2–7 with a 5.79 ERA in 11 games started, pitching 46 2/3 innings.
 He cleared waivers and became a free agent on September 6.

 Scouting profile

 Pineda is listed at 6 ft 7 in and 265 lbs.
 Baseball America rated Pineda as having the best fastball and control in the Mariners' system in 2010, while rating him as having the best fastball and slider in the Mariners season in 2011.
 Pineda's fastball in 2011 averaged 94.7 mph, the highest among MLB rookies with at least 100 innings pitched, ranking fourth in the American League behind Alexi Ogando, Justin Verlander, and David Price.
-Pineda also throws a changeup.
-Since his shoulder surgery, his fastball is in the 92–93 mph range, topping out around 96–97.
+Pineda also threw a changeup.
+Since his shoulder surgery, his fastball was in the 92–93 mph range, topping out around 96–97.